-4A, 3A, 2A (includes 1A) - Two singles and two doubles if there are seven (7) or more conferences.
-If there are six conferences, two from each conference, singles and doubles, plus four chosen at large by the seeding committee.
-If there are five conferences, there shall be three qualifiers from each conference (singles and doubles).
+4A, 3A, 2A and below - Two singles players and two doubles teams if there are seven (7) or more conferences.
+If there are six conferences, two from each conference, singles players and doubles teams, plus four chosen at-large by the seeding committee.
+If there are five conferences, there shall be three qualifiers from each conference (singles players and doubles teams).
 If there are four conferences, there shall be four qualifiers from each conference.
 The seeding committee may extend at-large bids to third place district finishers.
 The at-large bids shall not cause any event to exceed a 16-team draw.